 Additionally, seniors may not get sweaty or red in the face due to sun overexposure.
 Check in with your senior loved ones to see how they are feeling, and take them in immediately if they feel light-headed or nauseous.

-Skin care is a part of overall health and should be a daily consideration at any age.
-There are steps anyone can take to improve skin health, ensure safe sun exposure and stay tuned in to any warning signs that skin problems may be developing.
+Skin care and sun safety is a part of overall health and should be a daily consideration at any age.
+Anyone can take steps to improve skin health, ensure safe sun exposure and stay tuned in to any warning signs that skin problems may be developing.
 Here are a few skin to-dos that can keep skin health on the right track:

 About Tutera Senior Living & Health Care